Organ donation (taking from a living person)

 Please note

-Attending physicians ensure that their patients who are at least 16 years of age are informed of how to consent to organ donation for transplantation.
-If not, they will individually deliver this information to them as soon as possible.
-National education doctors and preventive medicine doctors from higher education institutions participate in the dissemination of this information.
+Attending physicians ensure that their patients who are at least 16 years of age are informed of ways to consent to organ donation for transplantation.
+If not, they shall individually deliver that information to them as soon as possible.
+The doctors of the national education and the doctors of preventive medicine of the higher education institutions participate in the dissemination of this information.

 Peculiarities exist if a vital emergency is proven.